 Installing a playground gate is much more important and nuanced than simply choosing a gate and adding it to your playground design.

 The gate of a playground serves several purposes, and it’s important to get this detail right.

-Consider your playground from the point of view of a small child; often all they can see is the fencing around the park.
+Consider your playground from the point of view of a small child; often, all they can see is the fencing around the park.
 Even some adults will find it difficult to locate the gate to a playground if it is the same colour as the rest of the fencing.
-It’s important that a playground should have a visible entrance/exit, not only so that children and parents can find their way in and out.
-In the event of an accident, the emergency services may need to gain quick access to the playground and so this route should be visible and clear to them.
+A playground must have a visible entrance/exit, not only so that children and parents can find their way in and out.
+In the event of an accident, the emergency services may need to gain quick access to the playground, and so this route should be visible and clear to them.
 This is considered a safeguarding issue and is of vital importance when considering your playground design.

-It is not enough to add in a gate on normal hinges, or worse a spring hinge that slams shut quickly.
+It is not enough to add a gate on normal hinges, or worse, a spring hinge that slams shut quickly.
 A gate that does not close automatically leaves the gate open to dogs or other animals, which becomes a child safety issue.
 It may also allow children to wander off from the playground.
 A good playground should be safe and secure at all times.
-If the gate closes too quickly you risk it closing on a child who can’t move quickly enough, or hurting small fingers.
-According to RoSPA a playground gate should take at least five seconds to close.
-This allows wheelchair or pushchair access, as well as preventing the gate from striking the back of a child.
+If the gate closes too quickly, you risk it closing on a child who can’t move quickly enough or hurting small fingers.
+According to RoSPA, a playground gate should take at least five seconds to close.
+This allows wheelchair or pushchair access and prevents the gate from striking the back of a child.

 Playgrounds are often situated within a larger park where dogs may be let off their leads, and a dog will find it fairly easy to push a gate open and gain access to the playground.
-A gate that opens outwards will not be easy for a dog to open
+However, a gate that opens outwards will not be easy for a dog to open.